The Many Shades of Sapphire Engagement Rings

 Yellow sapphires get their colour from the presence of iron during the formation process.
 The warm, yellow colour of these gemstones adds a unique glow to an engagement ring, which is a favoured alternative to cool toned blue sapphires or traditional white diamonds.

 On the finger, the yellow hue is reminiscent of warm, happy memories, which is another reason it is a popular choice for engagement rings.
-It provides the wearer with a constant reminder of the special moment of her proposal.
+It provides the wearer with a constant reminder of the special moment of the proposal.

 Yellow sapphires pair well with all metal types, including lustrous white gold and platinum rings, as well as warm golden designs, creating a style with an overall glow.